Shugabuga/BetterGFMotes/Firefox/README.md

 The "Chrome" folder is for Google Chrome, and the "Firefox" folder is for Firefox.
 Install accordingly.

+- The `firefox.sh` file will build the Firefox version if you have XPInstall installed.

+- You can use developer features in Google Chrome to build the Chrome installation.

 ##Configuration

 -The `manual.css` folder is where the emote CSS is stored, as with the modifier CSS.
 This file will be applied to the browser.